-Anti-nutrients that exist in water hyacinth is oxalic acid, cyanide acid and nitric acid.
+Anti-nutrients that exist in water hyacinth are oxalic acid, cyanide acid, and nitric acid.

 In this research, water hyacinth is focused to be used as sheep feed.

-During the study, sheep were fed with concentrate, elephant grass and complete ration of hyacinth silage.
+During the study, sheep were fed with concentrate, elephant grass, and a complete ration of hyacinth silage.